ZoneMinder/zoneminder/README.txt

 o    Add Max Alarm Threshold.
-Previously the alarm threshold (which is the amount a pixel has to differ from it's counterpart in the reference image) existed only in a 'minimum' form meaning pixels that were more different matched.
+Previously the alarm threshold (which is the amount a pixel has to differ from it's counterpart in the reference image) existed only in a `minimum' form meaning pixels that were more different matched.
 A maximum has now been added to assist in screening out large changes in brightness.
 In addition to this a number of new consistency checks have been added to the zone